Javascript is not enabled.

 6. Learn about programs to help with chronic conditions

-7. Take advantage of Medicare’s caregiver resources
+7. Take advantage of Medcare's caregiver resources

 Medicare’s increased focus on helping family caregivers includes paying doctors and other providers for time spent training family caregivers to help with medical tasks, such as giving injections and managing medications.
-For Chiquita Brooks-LaSure, administrator of the Centers for Medicare & Medicaid Services, that meant learning how to give a relative an injection.
+For Chiquita Brooks-LaSure, former administrator of the Centers for Medicare & Medicaid Services, that meant learning how to give a relative an injection.

 “That’s not something you necessarily know if you have never done that,” she says.
 “It’s so important that we value making sure caregivers have knowledge about how to care for their loved ones, and if you pay doctors and nurses for their time, it sends the signal that it’s important.”

-Another new program, Medicare’s Principal Illness Navigation Services, helps patients with high-risk illnesses and their caregivers understand diagnoses and guide them through the health care system.
+Another program, Medicare’s Principal Illness Navigation Services, helps patients with serious illnesses and their caregivers understand diagnoses and guide them through the health care system.
 This helps people with AIDS, cancer, chronic obstructive pulmonary disease, congestive heart failure and heart disease, dementia or severe mental illness — and their caregivers — make decisions.

 8. Find out about financial assistance